 Here’s an example of a 20-minute elliptical workout that will burn calories and work muscles effectively.

 Start with a good warm-up, starting at a low resistance of 3 and a mild incline of 3% for the first 5 minutes, at a medium pace.
-Once the 5 minute warm-up is over, you can increase the resistance to 8, staying on an incline of 3%, and go as fast as you can for 1 min and then slow down for the next minute, with 5 minutes for each round.
+Once the 5 minute warm-up is over, you can increase the resistance to 8, staying on an incline of 3%.
+Go as fast as you can for 1 min and then slow down for the next minute, with 5 minutes for each round.

-You can do that twice, and if you want to make it more challenging, you can increase the resistance and the incline for each 5 minute round.
+Do that twice.
+If you want to make it more challenging, increase the resistance and the incline for each 5 minute round.

 Once you have completed your 2 rounds, you can go into your cool down, where you can reduce the resistance, incline and pace for the last five minutes.